-The flavour of cabbage and apple complement one another beautifully, it is a classic combination.
-Add in a few a mustard seeds and you will add a surprisingly delicious of bite to this easy to prepare dish.
-Just those few seeds add zing and a real depth of flavour to an otherwise fairly bland dish.
+The flavor of cabbage and apple complement one another beautifully, it is a classic combination.
+Add in a few a mustard seeds and you will add a surprisingly delicious of bite to this easy to prepare the dish.
+Just those few seeds add zing and a real depth of flavor to an otherwise fairly bland dish.

 Serve this cabbage recipe with roast pork for the full effect.
-The soft (ish) flavour of pork often needs a little jazzing up, so what better than the texture and flavour of mustard, another classic combo.
-Bangers and Mash are another great combination.
+The soft (ish) flavor of pork often needs a little jazzing up, so what better than the texture and flavor of mustard, another classic combo.
+Bangers and Mash is another great combination.

-If you want to increase the peppery taste of the mustard, you can add another ½ tsp mustard seeds towards the end of the cooking time, but beware, this does raise theheat somewhat and may not be liked by children.
-If you don’t have any mustard seeds to hand, then proceed with the recipe minus the seeds, but stir in 1-2 tbsp wholegrain mustard instead.
-A different flavour, but good nonetheless. .
+If you want to increase the peppery taste of the mustard, you can add another ½ tsp mustard seeds towards the end of the cooking time, but beware, this does raise the heat somewhat and may not be liked by children.
+If you don’t have any mustard seeds to hand, then proceed with the recipe minus the seeds, but stir in 1 to 2 tbsp. wholegrain mustard instead which is a different flavor, but good nonetheless.